 Supported build environments

-The QNX Hypervisor host must be built in the appropriate QNX SDP environment, and guests must be built in their own environments.
+The QNX hypervisor host must be built in the appropriate QNX OS build environment, and guests must be built in their own environments.

 Your development host machine may be a Linux or Windows system.
-For more information about supported development hosts and for instructions on how to install the QNX SDP onto your own machine, see the QNX SDP 8.0 Release Notes.
+For more information about supported development hosts and for instructions on how to install the appropriate QNX OS baseline product onto your own machine, see the Release Notes for that product.
+This means the QNX SDP 8.0 Release Notes if you're using QNX Hypervisor to build a non-safety system, or the QNX OS for Safety 8.0.4 Release Notes if you're using QNX Hypervisor for Safety to build a safety-certified system.

 If you add vdevs or otherwise modify your hypervisor system, you must build and configure a new bootable image that includes your changes.
 The table below lists the build environments required for the hypervisor host and its guests: